-Permitted land uses within the Residential land use designation include Low Profile and Medium Profile dwelling units.
-High Profile residential dwellings are now directed to be located within the City Centre, Mixed Use Centres and Mixed Use Corridors.
+Permitted uses within the Residential land use designation include Low Profile and Medium Profile dwelling units (OP, 6.3.2.1).
+High Profile residential dwellings are directed to be located within the City Centre, Mixed Use Centres and Mixed Use Corridors.
+As such, a site specific Official Plan Amendment to add the permitted use of High Profile dwelling units on the Subject Site is requested to permit the proposed development.
+Further, a site specific Official Plan Amendment is sought to increase maximum permitted height from 4 storeys to 12 storeys.

 In addition, the Subject Site is located within the East Riverside Planning Area.
 Within the Secondary Plan, the Subject Site is designated as Residential Neighbourhood.
-The Residential Neighbourhood land use designation permits multiple dwellings of three (3) to four (4) storeys in height with a maximum density up to forty (40) dwelling units per hectare.
-As such, a site specific Official Plan Amendment is required to permit the proposed development of the High Profile residential dwellings.
+The Residential Neighbourhood land use designation does not permit multiple dwellings greater than three (3) to four (4) storeys in height and restricts density to 40 dwelling units per hectare (OP, Vol. II, 2.7.7.3).
+As such, a site specific Official Plan Amendment to add an increased maximum permitted density from 40 units per hectare (UPH) to 130 UPH and to add an increased maximum permitted height from 4-storeys to 12-storeys on the Subject Site is requested to permit the proposed development.